 Engineering and manufacturing represents a large sector with operations occurring across a range of sub-sectors including aerospace, chemicals, construction, automotive, marine, nuclear, metals, minerals and materials.
 The UK chemicals sector alone has over 110,000 employees working to produce household products and medicines.

 Engineers are in demand in the UK – with two million engineering and welding-related vacancies predicted over the next few years.
 Opportunities can be found with companies on a regional, national or even global level.
 As well as large companies that require engineering such as Airbus, BP or GlaxoSmithKline, the sector is also made up of many small to medium-sized enterprises (SMEs).

-Our engineering & welding courses include lots of opportunities for you to get hands on experience of the world of work, including:
+Our engineering and welding courses include lots of opportunities for you to get hands-on experience of the world of work, including:

 Work experience with businesses like Weldability and other local businesses

-Factory visits to help learners deepen their understanding of the welding and fabrication sector.
+Visits to universities and industries help learners deepen their understanding of the sector.

 The engineering and welding courses at NHC develop your knowledge and know-how in the sector through an engaging mix of both technical lessons and hands on practical experiences.
 You’ll advance your understanding of:

-Engineering construction: this will be an introduction to engineering health and safety, preparation and quality control of welding projects, TIG / TAG / MMA welding for the engineering and construction industry and how to join plates in engineering construction by MIG / MAG welding.
+Welding and fabrication: Welding and fabrication technology courses introduce engineering health and safety, preparation and quality control of welding projects, TIG/TAG/MMA welding for the engineering and construction industry and how to join plates in engineering construction by MIG/MAG welding.

-Welding: you’ll develop skills in handling tungsten inert gas, metal inert gas, how to produce good weld joints, manual metal arc, oxy-acetylene, brazing, soldering as well as thermal and plasma cutting skills.
+You will develop skills in handling tungsten inert gas, metal inert gas.
+You will also learn how to produce good weld joints, manual metal arc, oxy-acetylene, brazing, soldering as well as thermal and plasma cutting skills.